Take 12 Trips – a social media challenge

 Trip 11 – Bournemouth – October

 Another running event but this time “just” a half marathon along the beautiful south coast.
 Half marathons make so much more sense than “full” marathons.
-Not everybody can do a “half” as you still have to put in the training … but at least it’s not a crazy marathon, allowing you to still walk around the next day!
+Although not everybody can do a “half” as you still have to put in the training … but at least it’s not a crazy marathon, allowing you to still walk around the next day!
 The four of us ran for charity Every Mother Counts

 Trip 12 – Norfolk – October

-Hornblower Travels celebrated his 40th birthday so 12 of us descended on a small village near Cromer in Norfolk.
+The last of my ‘Take 12 trips’ challenge!
+I’d made it!
+Our friend Hornblower Travels celebrated his 40th birthday so 12 of us descended on a small village near Cromer in Norfolk.
 An AirBnB in an old barn no less.
 A fun way to spend the weekend, and not too raucous.
 Well a few of us are in our 40s now 🙂 The more of the UK I see, the more I realise there is still to see in my home country!